 The Company is subject to taxation in the U.S. and state jurisdictions.
-The Company's tax years for 2010 and forward, when filed, will be subject to examination by the IRS and tax years 2010 and forward are subject to examination by California tax authorities.
 The Company is currently not under examination by any taxing authorities.

-NOTE 11 - FAIR VALUE MEASUREMENTS
+NOTE 10 - FAIR VALUE MEASUREMENTS

 We follow FASB ASC Topic No. 820, Fair Value Measurements and Disclosures ("ASC 820") in connection with financial assets and liabilities measured at fair value on a recurring basis subsequent to initial recognition.